weareredshift/rs-components/README.md

 3. Move the test from `tests/comps` to `test/components` (or write a complete new one) and get it passing.
 4. Add it to `src/root/index.js` to make the component available through library input.

+## Roadmap

+- Add a ton of components
+- Improve base styles
+- Clean out all unnecessary content, and release only the one lib file as NPM package
+- Improve documentation